RCHG/rchg.github.io/_posts/2017-07-18-Atmospheric-Ozone.md

 And we can realize that the previous theory of Chapman is now incomplete.
 Also similar reactions involving Br, $$NO_{x}$$ or $$HO_{x}$$ compounds are possible.
 Obviusly the process is more complex, and for example Cl can react with $$CH_{4}$$.
 Finally note that these chain-reactions are conditioned by the atmospheric transport on the trosposphere and stratosphere, and also scavening processes on the troposphere.

+### Transport of Ozone

+#### Large-scale diabatic circulation

+It is known as **Brewer-Dobson circulation**, and it consist on two cells, on each hemisphere ascendent on the tropics, descedent on highlatitudes, which a wave driven transport on the extratropics.
+Accelerations and decelerations of the Brewer-Dobson circulation is nowdays an active field of research.

+A direct consquence of the large-scale circulation is a lower total concentration of Ozone in the tropics and higher on mid to high latitudes but with a strong seasonal component.
+As a consequence, on highlatitudes we expect higher concentrations on Spring on the Northern Hemisphere but the higher concentrations on Souther Hemisphere are found mostly in November to December.
+This lower total concentration of ozone on the tropics is due to transport as most of the production of Ozone by UV radiance incidence is happing on these regions.

 <small markdown="1">[Up to table of contents](#toc)</small>